Meepowski/SPT-InventoryOrganizingFeatures/README.md

 ## Credits

 - Original mod made by Nightingale
-- Updated to 3.8.3 by seionmoya
+- Updated to 3.8.3 by seionmoya/DeadLeaves
+- Support for recursive container sorting added by aerde/Yume
+- Updated to 3.9.0 by Meepowski